-Smooth muscle (SM) cells surround epithelial and endothelial tubes in a number of organ systems, including the digestive tract, exocrine glands, lungs, kidneys and vasculature [1, 2].
-Recent data indicate that SM cells are required for tubulogenesis in lungs, gut and blood vessels [3-5].
-The trachea is a stereotypical epithelial tube that is dorsally surrounded by SM which functions to provide elasticity and control tracheal contraction [6].
-The tracheal epithelium originates from ventral foregut endoderm and is specified between E8.25 and E9.0, followed by separation from the dorsal esophagus after E9.5 [7].
-The tracheal SM and cartilage originate from the surrounding splanchnic mesoderm.
-SM cells differentiate at E11.5 [6], while cartilage development initiates as early as E9 [8], showing condensation by E13.5 [9, 10] and differentiation from E13.5 to E15.5 [11].
-Tracheal epithelial cells initiate their differentiation after the establishment of SM and cartilage [12-15].
-In humans, tracheal tube formation defects have been reported to cause tracheostenosis or tracheomalacia, which are characterized by a narrowing of the tracheal lumen or a deficiency of the supporting cartilage, respectively, and may lead to respiratory distress and death [16, 17].
-Studies on the cellular and molecular mechanisms underlying tracheal tubulogenesis have mostly focused on the role of epithelial cells [18, 19] as well as the complex signaling between the epithelium and mesenchyme [9, 20, 21].
-However, the roles of SM and cartilage during tracheal tube formation remain poorly understood.
+Smooth muscle cells surround epithelial and endothelial tubes in a number of organ systems, including the digestive tract, exocrine glands, lungs, kidneys and vasculature [1, 2].
+Recent data indicate that smooth muscle cells are required for tubulogenesis in lungs, gut and blood vessels [3-5].
+The trachea is a stereotypical epithelial tube that is dorsally surrounded by smooth muscle which functions to provide elasticity and control tracheal contraction [6].
+The tracheal epithelium originates from ventral foregut endoderm and is specified between embryonic days (E)8.25 and E9.0, followed by separation from the dorsal oesophagus after E9.5 [7].
+The tracheal smooth muscle and cartilage originate from the surrounding splanchnic mesoderm.
+Smooth muscle cells differentiate at E11.5 [6], while cartilage development initiates as early as E9 [8], showing condensation by E13.5 [9, 10] and differentiation from E13.5 to E15.5 [11].
+Tracheal epithelial cells initiate their differentiation after the establishment of smooth muscle and cartilage [12-15].
+In humans, tracheal tube formation defects have been reported to cause tracheostenosis or tracheomalacia, which are characterised by a narrowing of the tracheal lumen or a deficiency of the supporting cartilage, respectively, and may lead to respiratory distress and death [16, 17].
+Studies on the cellular and molecular mechanisms underlying tracheal tubulogenesis have mostly focused on the role of epithelial cells [18, 19] as well as the complex signalling between the epithelium and mesenchyme [9, 20, 21].
+However, the roles of smooth muscle and cartilage during tracheal tube formation remain poorly understood.

-Another poorly understood aspect of tube development is the role of the extracellular matrix (ECM) secreted by SM cells and chondrocytes.
-Recent data indicate that ECM cues control tube formation by mediating epithelial cell polarization [22, 23] and rearrangement [24], or orienting intercellular tension [25].
-Notably, before our study, the role of the ECM in SM cell alignment and polarity during tracheal tubulogenesis had not been addressed.
+Another poorly understood aspect of tube development is the role of the extracellular matrix (ECM) secreted by smooth muscle cells and chondrocytes.
+Recent data indicate that ECM cues control tube formation by mediating epithelial cell polarisation [22, 23] and rearrangement [24], or orienting intercellular tension [25].
+Notably, before our study, the role of the ECM in smooth muscle cell alignment and polarity during tracheal tubulogenesis had not been addressed.

-Materials and Methods
+Materials and methods